Haley Turner, MSW^Rifle High School Clinician

 Rachel loves hiking with her dogs, spending time on the river, snowboarding, hanging out with her family and rock climbing.

-Stephanie Gormon^MSW, SWC^Aspen High School Clinician
+Mary Jo Horn, LAC, SWC^Aspen High School Clinician

-Mary Jo Horn^MSW^Aspen Country Day School Clinician
+Mary Jo Horn, LAC, SWC^Aspen High School Clinician

 Mary Jo (MJ) is from Athens, Georgia and graduated from the University of Georgia with a Bachelor of Arts in criminal justice.
 In 2021, MJ moved to the Roaring Fork Valley to begin her Master of Social Work at the University of Denver’s Glenwood Springs program, and began working in the substance use field at a community mental health center.
 MJ’s experiences underscored the critical importance of prevention, inspiring her to transition into a role where she can have a proactive impact on young lives.
 As a strengths-based therapist, MJ aims to create a safe and nurturing environment where clients can express themselves freely, promoting emotional well-being and resilience through tailored therapeutic interventions.
 MJ is thrilled to join Aspen Hope Center as a school-based clinician, where she looks forward to fostering positive growth and development in students.

-Brandon Jones^MSW, SWC^Basalt Middle School Clinician
+Brandon Jones, LCSW^Basalt Middle School Clinician

-Brandon holds a master’s degree in social work from Metropolitan State University of Denver and serves as a school-based clinician at Basalt Middle School.
+Brandon holds a Master’s Degree in Social Work from Metropolitan State University of Denver and serves as a school-based clinician at Basalt Middle School.
 He's called the Roaring Fork Valley home for seven years.
 Originally from Kansas City, Missouri, he moved to Longmont, Colorado at the age of nine.
 Prior to joining the Hope Center, Brandon spent a decade working in environmental education, youth leadership, and conservation.
 In addition to his MSW, he holds degrees in Outdoor Education from Colorado Mountain College in Steamboat Springs and Sociology and Community Leadership at the University of Colorado.
 He has dedicated his career to supporting youth and adults as they connect to the natural world, to their communities, and to themselves.

 Transitioning to the field of social work has allowed Brandon to have deeper relationships with students and their families.
 He finds great importance in working with clients to address many of the same issues that were revealed over his years as an educator.
 At Basalt Middle School, Brandon will offer bilingual (English/Spanish) individual and group therapy for students, as well as education on various mental health topics.
 Brandon will encourage students to grow confidently into their unique identities with grace and self-compassion.